By Jennif Chandler of Shady Brook Farm in Colbert, Ga.

 Probably the number one killer of sheep in the SE is the internal parasite, Haemonchus contortus (H. c.) or barber pole worm.
 A heavy load of these parasites can drain 8 ounces of blood a day killing the sheep (or goat) before hardly any sign of disease is evident.
 A new flock, virtually free of parasites, kept on new, clean pastures (where no sheep or goats have grazed in recent years), will enjoy a few years before parasite loads build up and often mislead the shepherd into thinking there is no danger.
 Understanding the current scientific information on parasite control will save animals and heartache in the long run.
 Internet email lists propagate a great deal of miss-information concerning natural dewormers, usually from northern locations where parasites have a much shorter infective period due to cooler temperatures.

-CAUTION: Cu is toxic to sheep- get the information on this method from the research done at Fort Valley State University described at www.wormx.org (see resources).
+CAUTION: Cu is toxic to sheep – get the information on this method from the research done at Fort Valley State University described at www.wormx.info/.
 Forward creep grazing and management intensive grazing will also help if careful attention is paid to timing.
 Plowing the field and reseeding every 3 or 4 years will reduce parasite populations as well.
-Coccidiosis is a problem in crowded, dirty conditions which should be avoided.
+Coccidiosis is a disease that causes young animals to be “poor doers,” sometimes permanently and is a problem in crowded, dirty conditions – which should be avoided.
 Ostertagia is another problem parasite.
 It does not cause anemia but loose stools and loss of weight.
 It is not nearly as deadly as H.c. but can cause long term damage to the intestine.

 To slow the development of resistance by the parasites to the dewormers, individual sheep should be treated as needed rather than routinely treating the whole flock on a schedule.
-Check eye membranes to determine anemia (see resources- FAMACHA) and deworm accordingly.
+Check eye membranes to determine anemia and deworm accordingly.
 At this writing, Cydectin Oral for Sheep and Prohibit (levamisole hydrochloride) are the only two dewormers labeled for sheep that work.
-If the goal is to produce organic or chemical-free lambs, it is only humane to deworm animals that need it; eliminate them from the breeding pool; and sell them as chemically dewormed (follow slaughter withholding times on the product label).
+If the goal is to produce organic or chemical-free lambs, it is only humane to deworm animals that need it, eliminate them from the breeding pool, and sell them as chemically dewormed (follow slaughter withholding times on the product label).

-Though there are hundreds of breeds of sheep, the beginning shepherd will have their greatest ease of success if they either purchase their first sheep from a near-by farm willing to mentor them through their first sheep years- especially lambing, or start with Katahdin hair sheep.
-Katahdins, have good parasite resistance (see resources Hound River Farm), excellent meat, and should not need shearing (some have a bit of hairy wool that will need to come off- they should be avoided if completely shedding sheep- designated type A coat- are available).
+Though there are hundreds of breeds of sheep, the beginning shepherd will have their greatest ease of success if they either purchase their first sheep from a near-by farm willing to mentor them through their first sheep years (especially lambing) or start with Katahdin hair sheep.
+Katahdins have good parasite resistance, excellent meat, and should not need shearing (some have a bit of hairy wool that will need to come off).
 Katahdins will also do better on lower quality forages than most of the wool breeds.
 Though wool prices are high at the moment, the cost of shearing will usually exceed the value of the wool unless the wool is very high quality and a big effort is put into marketing.

 Some breeds have a strong, gammy flavor that is generally not favored by consumers It is usually associated with older, fatter lambs of certain breeds (generally fine wool breeds).
 In other breeds, even an old ram will have mild flavor.
 Again, Katahdins are recommended for flavor and texture.